Heathrow Cargo: Complete Shipper's Guide to UK's Largest Air Freight Hub

 Beyond pharmaceuticals, Heathrow handles substantial volumes of perishable food, cut flowers, fresh produce, seafood, and other temperature-sensitive commodities.
 The airport's perishable cargo handling capabilities are a critical part of the UK's food import infrastructure.

-APHA border inspection and SPS controls
+What APHA border inspection and SPS controls apply to perishable imports through Heathrow?

 Animal and plant products entering the UK through Heathrow are subject to Sanitary and Phytosanitary (SPS) controls administered by the Animal and Plant Health Agency (APHA).
 Importers must pre-notify consignments through IPAFFS (Import of Products, Animals, Food and Feed System) at a minimum of four hours before arrival for most product categories, and physical inspections may be required at Heathrow's Border Control Post.
 The Food Standards Agency (FSA) provides guidance on import requirements for food of non-animal origin.
 Delays at the border inspection post — which can be exacerbated by incomplete documentation — are particularly damaging for perishable freight, where every hour of delay can result in product loss.

-Cold store and temperature-controlled handling at Heathrow
+What cold storage and temperature-controlled handling facilities are available at Heathrow for perishables?

 Several Heathrow ground handlers operate dedicated perishable cargo facilities with temperature-controlled storage, rapid transfer capabilities, and specialist equipment for high-value perishables such as cut flowers and premium seafood.
 Shippers of perishable goods should confirm with their freight forwarder which handler is nominated by the carrying airline and what temperature regime that facility maintains.
 The road transport leg from premises to Heathrow must use appropriate refrigerated or temperature-controlled vehicles; T&C Logistics' cold chain fleet provides verified temperature maintenance throughout the collection and delivery journey.